 If you have difficulty making ends meet while making your student loan payments, there are several options available.

 Keep in mind, anytime you lower your payments and extend the repayment period, you pay more interest.
 In some cases, forgiven loan balances may be subject to federal and/or state income taxes.
 Review all your options carefully and discuss with your loan servicer.

 Use the Federal Student Loan Repayment Calculator to see what repayment plan will fit your needs best.
-You can use your federal PIN for estimates based on your loan information in the NSLDS.
+You can use your FSA ID for estimates based on your loan information in the NSLDS.

 - Income Based